curityio/mcp-authorization-secured-api/README.md

 ## Run the End-to-End Flow

-The end-to-end flow emnables any external MCP client to connect to APIs with access tokens.
+The deployed backend is then compliant with any standards-based MCP client that supports the specification.

 ![MCP Flow](images/mcp-flow.png)

 ### Install Prerequisites

-First, install Docke and Node.js on your local computer.\
+First, install Docker and Node.js on your local computer.\
 Also download a [Trial License](https://developer.curity.io/free-trial) for the Curity Identity Server from the Curity developer portal.\
 Save the license to your desktop as a `license.json` file.

 ### Deploy the Backend

-Run the following commands to deploy all backend components and enable access to standards-based clients that use MCP and OAuth.
+Run the following commands to deploy all backend components and provide OAuth-secured endpoints.

 ```bash
 export LICENSE_FILE_PATH=~/Desktop/license.json